 The basic prerequisite for lump-sum taxation is that the person concerned does not pursue an occupation in Switzerland.
 This type of taxation is available to those who make Switzerland their tax home for the first time or return after having been outside the country for at least 10 years.
 Foreigners enjoy this right indefinitely, while it is limited to the first year of residence for repatriating Swiss citizens, who are returning from abroad.

 The right to expenditure-based taxation expires as soon as the person gains Swiss citizenship or takes up gainful employment in Switzerland.
-Less than 0.1% of taxpayers in Switzerland are taxed on a lump-sum basis.
+Less than 0.1% of taxpayers in Switzerland pay taxes on a lump-sum basis.

 Miscellaneous taxes in Switzerland

-In addition to individual and corporate income tax and tax on wealth or equity, you may be interested to know of the other taxes in Switzerland.
+In addition to individual and corporate income tax and tax on wealth or equity, there are also other taxes in Switzerland.
 The most important of these is the value-added tax (VAT), which is by far the lowest rate anywhere in Europe.

 Swiss VAT or value-added tax

-The value added tax (VAT: Mehrwertsteuer in German, Taxe sur la valeur ajoutée in French, Tassa sul valore aggiunto in Italian) is one of the Confederation’s principal sources of funding.
-It is a general consumption tax levied at a rate of 7.7% on most commercial exchanges of goods and services.
-Certain exchanges, including those of foodstuffs, drugs, books, and newspapers, are subject to a reduced VAT of 2.5%.
+The value-added tax (VAT: Mehrwertsteuer in German, Taxe sur la valeur ajoutée in French, Tassa sul valore aggiunto in Italian) is one of Switzerland’s main sources of funding.
+It’s a consumption tax levied at a rate of 7.7% on most commercial exchanges of goods and services.
+Certain things, including food, drugs, books, and newspapers, are subject to a VAT of 2.5%.

-Although Switzerland is not an EU member state, its’ value-added tax system was structured in accordance with the sixth EU VAT directive as a non-cumulative, multi-stage tax that provides for deduction of input tax.
-It is designed as a tax owed by the supplier of goods or services and the tax is usually passed on to the customer as part of the price.
+Although Switzerland is not an EU member state, its’ value-added tax system is in accordance with EU rules, as it is non-cumulative, multi-stage, and provides for deduction of input tax.

 Liable for VAT purposes in Switzerland is basically any person or company that performs commercial activities within Switzerland and if the annual turnover exceeds the threshold of CHF 100,000 (CHF 150,000 for charities).

-This also applies for companies domiciled abroad having operational activities within Switzerland.
-Up to now only taxable turnover in Switzerland was included in this threshold.
-Regulations brought in in 2018 mean companies who supply goods or services in Switzerland or are domiciled there will be exempt from the requirement to register for Swiss VAT only if their worldwide turnover amounts to less than CHF 100,000.
-If their worldwide turnover is higher than this threshold, then the foreign company needs to register for Swiss VAT and any Swiss turnover is subject to Swiss VAT.
+This also applies to foreign companies operating in Switzerland.
+Only taxable turnover in Switzerland is in this threshold.
+Companies who supply goods or services in Switzerland or are domiciled there are exempt from registering for Swiss VAT only if their worldwide turnover is under CHF 100,000.
+If their worldwide turnover is higher, then the company must register for Swiss VAT.

-Foreign companies that do only provide mere services in Switzerland are still exempt from the registration requirement.
-The Swiss VAT law does however define services in a very narrow range.
+Foreign companies that only provide services in Switzerland are still exempt from registering.
+Swiss VAT law does define services in a very narrow range.
 Not qualified as a service, but as a supply of goods is any type work that is performed in relation to a specific good, even if the good is not altered by the work, but only installed, tested, calibrated, regulated, checked for its function, made available for use or exploitation, or has been treated in another way.

 Federal withholding tax